ajsherrill2/Random-Password/README.md

 What are the steps required to install your project?
 Provide a step-by-step description of how to get the development environment running.

-The steps towards installing this application to the web page iclude:
+The steps towards installing this application to the web page iclude: first cloning to starter code into my own personal repository Next making sure I have all neccessary files in order for expected application to run according to its design (Html, CSS, Javascript)
+The Js file is where I am tasked to add a function so once I have cloned and commited my new code in my repository I can begin deducing where I need to focus my attention.

 ## Usage